 or other personal websites documenting their child’s medical journey.

 Unfortunately, child protection teams at hospitals around the country have started to pull examples of “attention-seeking behavior” from a family’s online presence.
-Examples of the child protection view of online behavior may be found in the following references:

 Child protection teams now routinely turn to social media, online support groups or family blogs for evidence against family members in Medical Child Abuse cases.
 Sadly, well-meaning CaringBridge, CarePages and personal websites have been used against families (sometimes out of context), and Facebook posts are routinely examined as well.
 Even programs meant to be as supportive as Make-A-Wish and Beads of Courage have been used against families in Medical Child Abuse cases.